sebastian989/ParceSwift/README.md

 ### Mapping JSONArray to models Array

-Lets supose that you have an array of dictionaries like this:
+Let`s supose that you have an array of dictionaries like this:
 ```
 let array = [["street":"sabaneta","avenue":12], ["street":"sabaneta","avenue":13]]
 ```